Sudwest-Fryslan/WebformulierenVerwerker/CONTRIBUTING.md

   * The docker image for the release has been created on http://www.dockerhub.com.
 The `latest` tag should have been updated - creation time should be the current time.
 Depending on the type of release, the `3.2.1`, the `3.2` or the `3` tags should be the current date.
   * Check on dockerhub that tags that should not have been updated do not have the current time as creation time.
   * Run the docker image using `docker run -p 8080:8080 wearefrank/webformulierenverwerker:3.2.1`.
 Check the name of the docker container you started using `docker ps -a`.
 Login to the docker container using `docker exec -it <container name> bash`.
 Check that `/opt/frank/resources/BuildInfo.property` contains the right version and the right date.
 * Check a breaking change like above.
-A commit message has a header, a body and a footer.
-Have the word `BREAKING` in the footer.
 This should update the major version.
 * Do a commit with \[skip ci\] in the commit message.
 It should not make a release and it should not push a docker image.
 * Make a pull request.
 Check that no release is made and that no docker image is pushed.